Activities of Daily Living (ADL)

 Transition services means a coordinated set of activities for a child with a disability that -

-- is focused on improving the academic and functional achievement of the child with a disability to assist in the child’s movement from school to postsecondary activities, and
+- Is designed to be within a results-oriented process, that is focused on improving the academic and functional achievement of the child with a disability to facilitate the child’s movement from school to post-school activities, including postsecondary education, vocational education, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation;

-- is based on the individual child’s needs, taking into ac- count the child’s strengths, preferences, and interests.
+- Is based on the individual child’s needs, taking into account the child’s strengths, preferences, and interests; and includes -

 Weapon